International Animal Rescue: Bird protection

 Injured osprey in the care of IAR Malta.

 International Animal Rescue joined the campaign to end the illegal shooting of migrating birds in Malta in 1990 and lobbied at a national and European level for greater bird protection while working closely with the police and the Ministry of Environment and Rural Affairs to help animals in need.
-IAR also provided a 24-hours emergency helpline where inquiries were taken about abandoned animals, illegal bird hunting and trapping, wildlife trafficking and instances of animal cruelty.
+IAR also provided a 24-hour emergency helpline where inquiries were taken about abandoned animals, illegal bird hunting and trapping, wildlife trafficking and instances of animal cruelty.

-For many years International Animal Rescue was involved in the campaign to end illegal hunting in Malta by supporting the work of the wildlife protection unit of the police known as the ALE (Administrative Law Enforcement.)
-Every spring and autumn IAR would assist the Committee Against Bird Slaughter (CABS) at their bird protection camps.
+For many years, International Animal Rescue was involved in the campaign to end illegal hunting in Malta by supporting the work of the wildlife protection unit of the police, the Administrative Law Enforcement (ALE).
+Every spring and autumn, IAR would assist the Committee Against Bird Slaughter (CABS) at their bird protection camps.
 Volunteer bird guards recruited from all over the world and trained by CABS are based in Malta to monitor migration and record any illegal shooting or trapping.
 A control room is set up and staffed day and night and the police are alerted immediately to any illegal activity so that their patrols can respond swiftly and track down the culprits.
-Conservationists come from all over Europe and some from further afield to take part in the camps and do their bit to stop the senseless slaughter of thousands of birds every year.
+Conservationists come from all over Europe and some from further afield to take part in the camps and help stop the killing of thousands of birds every year.